 School trips and visits are an integral part of the Junior School curriculum and are used to enhance and enliven the learning experience of the girls' classroom studies.
 Generally, each year group will go on a trip each term, although this can vary according to availability and the possibilities that may arise incidentally to pursue any worthwhile or exciting opportunities.
 At the start of each year, a copy of the trips that have been planned and the estimated costs are published to parents.
-Recent trips include the Science Museum in Bristol and Brunel's SS Great Britain.
-Alongside this, visitors are invited to the Junior School to add expertise and colour to the topics that the girls are studying.
-Recently these have included parents talking about their work, Henry VIII, a Viking warrior, an artist in residence, a local dentist and several authors, to name but a few.
+Recent trips have included Brunel's SS Great Britain in Bristol, the Plymouth Aquarium, Escot Park and Haven Banks.